 About the company

 Despite great uncertainty for many independent merchants that use the Shopify e-commerce platform, the pandemic has proved to be a boon to the company.
 The company has three key revenue streams: subscription solutions, merchant solutions, and monthly recurring revenue.
 All these recorded growth during 2021 as have the number of sellers on Shopify.
 The company has over 1.7 million businesses in its e-commerce platform, representing over 175 countries.

-To capitalise on the growth trends Shopify is offering more flexible and customisable shop fronts and faster, scalable, more customisable checkout features.
+To capitalize on the growth trends Shopify is offering more flexible and customizable shop fronts and faster, scalable, more customizable checkout features.